 Types of AMD:

 Dry AMD: This is the more common type of AMD and accounts for 90% of AMD.
-It is characterised by the build-up of drusen (small yellowish deposits) beneath the macula.
-The layer of photoreceptor cells in the macula begins to die, resulting in distortion of vision when reading.
-Dry AMD usually does not cause total loss of reading vision.
+It usually does not cause total loss of reading vision.

 Wet AMD: This accounts for 10% of patients with AMD.
-In wet AMD, new abnormal blood vessels begin to grow beneath the macula.
-These blood vessels may leak fluid and blood, and then cause the choroids and retina to deteriorate.
-This causes the retinal layer to blister under the macula, and the photoreceptor cells to degenerate.
+When new abnormal blood vessels leak fluid and blood, causing the retinal layer to blister under the macula.
 At this stage there is marked disturbance of vision in the affected eye.

 Is there any treatment for AMD?

 Macular degeneration surgery has made some breakthroughs with the use of Laser photocoagulation.
 This can help some people with wet AMD.
-In this treatment, laser light rays are directed into the eye and focused on a small spot on the retina.
-The laser destroys the abnormal blood vessels growing beneath the macula and seals leaking areas.
 This treatment cannot restore vision already lost from AMD, so it is critical that it be applied as early as possible, before vision impairment has progressed.
-A badly damaged macula will not benefit from laser treatment.
 Laser photocoagulation is only suitable for a minority of patients and is not appropriate for patients who have blood vessel growth at the centre of the macula.

 Photodynamic therapy (PDT) with Avastin or Lucentis injection is a treatment modality that may benefit some cases of wet AMD.
 PDT reduces the risk of further vision loss, and cannot restore vision already lost.
 Early treatment leads to better outcomes.